 Kids can be picky eaters.
-And moody.
-And glued to screens.
+And have big feelings.
+And spend a lot of time on screens.

 Kids can also learn to make healthy choices about their food, their behavior and their activities.